 The Delta Sonic Heritage Farm COMPLETED

-…features a historic barn from the mid 1800’s with heritage breeds of domestic animals.
+A historic barn from the mid 1800’s with heritage breeds of domestic animals.
 The exhibit includes multiple children’s play areas, interactive graphics and animal contact opportunities to educate visitors about the importance of water to farming and native wildlife.
 Visitors access the area by traversing a small bridge that crosses over a mid-1800’s historic replica of an Erie Canal lock and canalway.

 M&T Bank Rainforest Falls COMPLETED

-…provides the zoo with a signature four-season attraction.
 The exhibit was inspired by Venezuela’s Canaima National Park, home to Angel Falls – the tallest waterfall in the world.
 Upon entering the complex, visitors see two thatched huts.
 The larger of the huts is a Visitor Center with interpretive graphics and a short multimedia presentation about rainforest flora and fauna.
 After viewing the orientation program, visitors pass into the two-story atrium of the rainforest itself.
 The back wall of the atrium resembles a flat-topped mountain (known as a tepui) with layers of rockwork, lush vegetation, and a dramatic waterfall cascading 25 feet to the ground.
 Following the curved pathway, visitors are transported into another world.
 They first encounter an ocelot hiding in the bushes.
 Next, they view a large wetland fed by the waterfall with islands of towering trees and open areas for basking in the sun.
 The wetland exhibit contains capybara, dwarf caiman and dozens of colorful birds.
 To the left, giant anteaters may be seen digging for insects or lounging in their pool.
 At this point, visitors can pass behind the rushing waterfall and enter a cave inhabited by vampire bats, piranha and anaconda snakes.
 The faint of heart can bypass the cave and take a bridge across the wetlands in front of the waterfall.
 Visitors then see squirrel monkeys, capuchins, and howler monkeys running through the treetops.
 Next, they see toucans, tamandua, two-toed sloths, and white faced saki monkeys.
 At the end of their journey, visitors can climb a set of stairs (or take a lift) to a balcony offering breathtaking views of the two-story waterfall and the rich variety of wildlife they have encountered along the way.

 Sea Lion Cove COMPLETED

-…will be the first exhibit encountered from the Entry Complex.
 These charismatic marine mammals serve as ambassadors to the zoo’s “water” theme.
 Exciting underwater viewing opportunities are available in the 160,000 gallon salt water pool while tiered seating incorporated into the habitat accommodates daily feeding demonstrations.

 Otter Creek COMPLETED

-…exhibit features a waterfall, stream and shallow pool allowing children to be eye-to-eye with the river otters.
+This exhibit features a waterfall, stream and shallow pool allowing children to be eye-to-eye with the river otters.
 Interpretive programming focuses on the reintroduction of this beloved native species into Western New York.